 Together with two other students I worked as a research assistant at the AI-Lab Bremerhaven.
 This working relationship arose through a cooperation with our bachelor project.
 There we are implemented an application for the robot Pepper, which collects information about customers and conversation partners.
 This data is then stored via our own web interface and evaluated evaluated by different algorithms.
 In addition, we have presented progress to the public at various events in order to demonstrate the topic of artificial intelligence in practice.

-I am particularly interested in data analysis and web development.
-I also find trading cryptocurrencies particularly appealing.
+I am particularly interested in data analysis, sciprting and trading cryptocurrencies is particularly appealing.

-I have developed algorithms that trades automatically for me and thus builds up a passive income.
+I have developed automated trading algorithms and thus builds up a passive income.
 It almost doesn't matter,

 whether the prices are falling or rising, because this trading bot is based on a mixture of a infinity grid and swing trading strategy.